richardstartin/richardstartin.github.io/_posts/2018-04-07-garbage-collector-code-artifacts-card-marking.md

 </tbody></table>
 </div>

-The throughput of <code language="java">storeInteger</code> seems to have a large error term, here are the iteration figures:
+The throughput of `storeInteger` seems to have a large error term, here are the iteration figures:

 <pre>
 Iteration   1: 1176.474 ops/us